zach2039/vs-gimmeoneseedplz/README.md

  * Trees always drop at least one seed when felling with an axe...
 That's it.
 That's the mod.

+ * Fixes a bug in vanilla related to Crimson Maple leaves not being counted as leaves during tree felling.

 Compatibility
 --------